nikitavoloboev/data/anki/anki.md

 - [Image Occlusion Enhanced](https://ankiweb.net/shared/info/1111933094) - Lets you create cards that hide parts of an image to test your knowledge of that hidden information.
 - [Night Mode](https://github.com/krassowski/Anki-Night-Mode)
+- [Review Heatmap](https://github.com/glutanimate/review-heatmap) - Your learning performance at a glance.

 ## Notes